Protect your rights and maximize your payout after a Texas car accident. We answer key questions and show you how to build a strong insurance claim.

 If Laurie had contacted her insurance company right away, the company would have opened an investigation into the claim two months ago.
 Instead, they were now 60 days behind, scrambling to investigate the accident and determine how to handle Howard’s claim.

-- File a property damage or injury claim with your own insurance company (1st party claim)
+- File a claim with your own insurance company (1st party claim)

-- File a property damage or injury claim with the at-fault driver’s insurance company (3rd party claim)
+- File a claim with the at-fault driver’s insurance company (3rd party claim)